How does the concept of "likelihood of exposure" relate to pesticide hazard?

 Study for the Iowa Certified Handler Test.
 Access flashcards and multiple choice questions, each equipped with hints and explanations.
 Ensure you're prepared for success!

-The concept of "likelihood of exposure" is crucial in understanding pesticide hazard because it directly impacts the risk assessment process.
-Risk assessment involves evaluating both the toxicity of the pesticide and the likelihood that individuals or the environment will come into contact with that pesticide.
-Assessing the likelihood of exposure helps to identify potential hazards associated with pesticide use and guides safety measures necessary to mitigate those hazards.
+The concept of "likelihood of exposure" is crucial in understanding pesticide hazard because it directly influences the risk assessment process.
+In risk assessment, both the toxicity of a substance and the likelihood of exposure to that substance are evaluated to determine the overall risk it poses to humans, animals, and the environment.

 Subscribe